google/mangle/docs/spec_decls.md

     arguments.
 *   `arg(<Arg>, <string>)` describes the purpose of the argument `<Arg>`.
 All arguments need to be described, even if the text is the empty string.
+*   `extensional()` if this is present then program source must not contain any rules or fact statements for this predicate.
+*   `mode()` describes the mode of the predicate, if arguments are input `+`, output `-` or both `?`.
+*   `deferred()` indicates that.
+A deferred predicate must have all argument positions marked as input-only.
+*   `fundep(<SrcArgList>, <DestArgList>)` indicates a functional dependency between the arguments in `<SrcArgList>` and `<DestArgList>`.
+This means that whenever two facts have the same values in argument positions in `<SrcArgList>`, then they will have the same values in `<DestArgList>`.
+*   `merge(<ArgList>, <pred>)` will enable *removal* of predicate.
+If there is functional dependency and multiple facts have the same values for arguments in `<ArgList>`, only one fact is kept.
+    The merge  predicate determines which one is kept. `<pred>` must refer to a predicate with three argument positions that is `deferred` and supports the mode `mode('+', '+', '-')`.

+The `mode` and `deferred` descriptors enable the use of predicates for computation that is well beyond the datalog fragment.

+The `fundep` and `merge` descriptors enable "custom lattice" operations and are a form of optimization.
+Instead of seeing the extension of a predicate as a concrete set of facts (an element of the powerset lattice), a custom lattice comes with a partial order on facts that determines which one are better to keep.
+The partial order has to be defined by the user through a `merge` predicate, which gives the least upper bound according to the partial order.

+For example, in order to compute the shortest paths, a merge predicate `shorter(P1, P2, P)` can be used to compare the length of paths `P1` and `P2` and indicate that `P` equals the shorter one of the two.

 ### Bounds declaration